Now that you're the proud owner of a carbon steel roasting pan, here are some tips and tricks on how to clean a roasting pan and make it like new.

 There are many benefits to carbon steel pans.
 Carbon steel is lighter than cast iron, it heats up and is much more responsive to heat changes than cast iron, but has seasoning and eventual non stick qualities that stainless steel doesn't.
 It's a great hybrid pan.
 It also retains heat very well, so you can get great chars on your roasts.

-Similar to cast iron, you don't want to stick your carbon steel pan in the dishwasher or use soaps on it.
-This will strip away the seasoning you've worked to achieve!
-Clean your pan with a soap, water, and a sponge, and scrub off any debris.
-Once it's clean, dry thoroughly.
+Similar to cast iron, you don't want to stick your carbon steel pan in the dishwasher or use soapy water on it, as this will strip away the seasoning you've worked to achieve!
+Avoid steel wool cleaners and soaking the pan, as well.
+To clean your pan follow these steps:

 If you want to keep your roasting pan slick and well-seasoned, check out our carbon steel seasoning tips.